PowerCommands/nhl/README.md

 For every commands you could always use the ```--help``` option to display help about the command.
 There are some commands that belongs to the Power Commands framework, they are not described here, read more about [Power Commands on github](https://github.com/PowerCommands/PowerCommands2022) if you are interested.

+# Use tab
+With the tab key you can cycle through valid commands, options and suggestion that a specific command has, many commands has a filter for countries using their abbreviation, use tab to help you.

 [Follow progress on twitter](https://twitter.com/PowerCommands) <img src="https://github.com/PowerCommands/PowerCommands2022/blob/main/Docs/images/Twitter.png?raw=true" alt="drawing" width="20"/>